rajurangaswami/rajurangaswami.github.io/_pages/about.md

 Consulting
 ======
 I have served as a technical and research consultant to the government and industry.
+You can find more information [here](/consulting/).
 If you are interested in engaging me as a consultant, you may reach me via phone or email.

 Contact
 ------